Voter registration: Australia

 Voter registration is compulsory in Australia for all citizens 18 years of age or above.
 The Australian Electoral Commission maintains Australia's federal electoral roll.
 Each state also has its own electoral commission or office, but voters need to register only with the AEC, which shares the registration details with the relevant state electoral commission.

+Belgium

+Before an election, each municipality compiles a list of eligible voters based on the digital and continuously updated National Register (the database of all citizens).
+The authorities automatically send a voter invitation card to each voter before an election.

+However, non-citizens do have to register if they wish to vote.
+Generally, fewer than 20% of eligible non-citizens do so.

 Canada

 In Canada, the National Register of Electors is a continuously updated permanent database of eligible electors for federal elections in Canada maintained by Elections Canada.
 In the 1990s Canada adopted an opt-in process, by which voters mark their consent to be added the national register on their annual income tax returns.

 The Register is also updated using the following sources: